hakonschia/reddit-android-client/README.md

 The downloadable [APK](apk/app-release.apk) contains the application at commit `b92bcbd12aae24a809b8a45ed043bd152216c6e1` (#1114).
 To install the app via the APK download the APK, open it on your phone, and follow the steps shown.

-To retrieve the latest version clone the repository and install manually via Android Studio (this will be a debug version).

 ## Features
 - **Posts**